-A big thank you to all visitors to my website.
+A big thank you to all the visitors to my website.
 I have experienced traffic from India, South America, Europe, the United States as well as other countries in the last two weeks.

 Thanks to everyone that has visited my site.
 I am getting quite a few visitors from overseas and appreciate the time that they spend viewing the information on my website.

 News – THE FENCE is going great guns.
 A third of the way through my first draft.
-Had to get away to kick start myself back into the writing groove.
+Had to get away to kick start me back into the writing groove.
 Now it’s back.
 Yippee.